microsoft/rnx-kit/.changeset/rotten-crabs-try.md

 "@rnx-kit/metro-config": patch
 ---

-Ensure `server.enhanceMiddleware` is only set if `transformer.assetPlugins` includes the asset plugin.
+Verify `server.enhanceMiddleware` is only set if `transformer.assetPlugins` includes the asset plugin.